-ADM.24.05 A written directive establishes procedures for obtaining/recording relevant information of each request for service, to include:
+ADM.24.05 IF the communications function is overseen by the agency's chief executive officer, a written directive establishes procedures for obtaining/recording relevant information of each request for service, to include:

 - a.
-Control number:
+Control number;

 - b.
 Date and time of request;

 - c.
 Name and address of complainant (if possible);

 - d.
 Type of incident reported;

 - e.
 Location of incident reported;

 - f.
 Identification of officer(s) assigned as primary and backup, when applicable;

 - g.
 Time of dispatch;

 - h.
 Time of officer arrival;

 - i.
 Time of officer return to service;

 - j.
 Disposition of reported incident; and

 - k.
 CAD equipped agencies must include a retention schedule for data captured by the computer system.

-ADM.24.06 A written directive establishes procedures for radio communications, to include:
+ADM.24.06 IF the communications function is overseen by the agency's chief executive officer, a written directive establishes procedures for radio communications, to include:

 - a.
-Specifications of the circumstances requiring radio communications by field officers; - b.
-The recording of the status of officers when out of service; - c.
-The methods used for identifying officers during radio transmissions; - d.
-Communications with interacting agencies; and - e.
-Circumstances that require the presence of a supervisor at the scene for the purpose of assuming command.
+The recording of the status of officers when out of service; - b.
+The methods used for identifying officers during radio transmissions; and - c.
+Communications with interacting agencies.

-ADM.24.07 Communications personnel have immediate access to at least the following departmental resources:
+ADM.24.07 Communications personnel have been provided at a minimum the following departmental resources:

 - a.
 Officer in charge; - b.
 Roster containing the contact telephone number of every sworn agency member; - c.
 Duty schedule for incoming shifts; - d.
-Visual maps detailing the agency's service area; - e.
-Officer status information; and - f.
-Telephone numbers for procuring emergency/necessary external services to the agency.
+Visual maps detailing the agency's service area, if applicable; - e.
+Officer status information, if applicable; and - f.
+Telephone numbers for procuring emergency/necessary external services to the agency, if applicable.

-ADM.24.08 A written directive specifies security measures for the communications center, to include:
+ADM.24.08 IF the communications function is overseen by the agency's chief executive officer, a written directive specifies security measures for the communications center, to include: